Noise Levels in La Sierra Hills, Riverside, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern La Sierra Hills sounds about 41% louder than Western La Sierra Hills to the human ear, a 5.0 dBA gap.
+To the human ear, noise in central La Sierra Hills sounds about 35% louder than in northwestern La Sierra Hills, a 4.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?